pjreddie/darknet/README.md

 1. Train it first on 1 GPU for like 1000 iterations: `darknet.exe detector train data/voc.data cfg/yolov3-voc.cfg darknet53.conv.74`

-2. Adjust the learning rate (`cfg/yolov3-voc.cfg`) to fit the amount of GPUs.
-The learning rate should be equal to `0.001`, regardless of how many GPUs are used for training.
-So `learning_rate * GPUs = 0.001`.
-For 4 GPUs adjust the value to `learning_rate = 0.00025`.

-3. For 4xGPUs - increase 4x times `burn_in =` and `max_batches =` in your cfg-file.
+2. For 4xGPUs - increase 4x times `burn_in =` and `max_batches =` in your cfg-file.
 I.e. use `burn_in = 4000` instead of `1000`.

-4. Then stop and by using partially-trained model `/backup/yolov3-voc_1000.weights` run training with multigpu (up to 4 GPUs): `darknet.exe detector train data/voc.data cfg/yolov3-voc.cfg /backup/yolov3-voc_1000.weights -gpus 0,1,2,3`
+3. Then stop and by using partially-trained model `/backup/yolov3-voc_1000.weights` run training with multigpu (up to 4 GPUs): `darknet.exe detector train data/voc.data cfg/yolov3-voc.cfg /backup/yolov3-voc_1000.weights -gpus 0,1,2,3`

+Only for small datasets sometimes better to decrease learning rate, for 4 GPUs set `learning_rate = 0.00025` (i.e. learning_rate = 0.001 / GPUs).

 https://groups.google.com/d/msg/darknet/NbJqonJBTSY/Te5PfIpuCAAJ